iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 different versions transaction formats should be implemented, or if the network will support several transaction types simultaneously.

-We thus do not consider generalizations over or interfaces for transactions, but only propose a basic `Transaction` type.
-All mentions of *transactions* in general or the `Transaction` type in particular will be implicitly in reference to that format used by `iri v1.8.1`.
+This proposal thus does not consider generalizations over or interfaces for transactions, but only propose a basic `Transaction` type.
+All mentions of *transactions* in general or of the `Transaction` type in particular will be implicitly in reference to the format used by `iri v1.8.1`.

 [`iri v1.8.1`]: https://github.com/iotaledger/iri/releases/tag/v1.8.1-RELEASE